What is an Irish Judgment?

 Irish judgments stay on the public Register for six years unless cancelled or set aside.
 Details and amendments are passed to the credit reference agencies.

-If you have an Irish judgment registered against you, you will need to pay the principal sum (the judgment amount appearing on our Register) to have it marked as satisfied.
+If you have an Irish judgment registered against you, you will need to pay the principal sum (the judgment amount appearing on the Register) and provide proof of payment to have it marked as satisfied.

-If the judgment is paid within a calendar month and proof is provided, we will remove the judgment.
+If the judgment is paid within one calendar month and proof is provided, we will remove the judgment.

-If paid after a calendar month, you can apply to have the judgment marked as satisfied by sending proof of payment to Registry Trust.
+If paid after one calendar month, you can apply to have the judgment marked as satisfied by sending proof of payment to Registry Trust.

 We require an original letter from the claimant stating:

-• The defendant’s name and address the judgment was recorded against
+• The defendant's name and the address the judgment was recorded against

 • Case number